Hastings line: Operators

 From 1845, the line was operated by the SER.
 In 1899, the SER and LCDR entered into a joint working partnership, the South Eastern and Chatham Railway (SECR).
 On 1 January 1923, the Railways Act 1921 came into force, resulting in the Grouping.
 The SECR became part of the Southern Railway (SR).
 On 1 January 1948, the Transport Act 1947 came into force, and the SR became part of British Railways, with the former SR lines becoming the Southern Region.
 British Railways was rebranded British Rail on 1 January 1965.
 On 10 June 1986, Network SouthEast branded trains began operating.
 On 1 January 1994, the Railways Act 1993 came into force, privatising British Rail.
 Passenger services were taken over by Connex South Eastern on 13 October 1996.
 On 27 June 2003, Connex lost the franchise due to poor financial management.
 The Strategic Rail Authority took over the running of passenger trains from 9 November 2003, using their South Eastern Trains train operating company.
 On 1 April 2006, Southeastern took over the operation of passenger trains on the route.
-On 17 October 2021 SE Trains took over the operation of passenger trains on the route.
+On 17 October 2021, the franchise was taken into public ownership.